ILARIA ROSSELLI DEL TURCO

 Printing a mezzotint plate is not the easiest thing: it took me a while to understand how to obtain the result I wanted, through trial and error (I've had very little printing tuition).
 I got some great tips from Mezzotint Essentials by Robert De Groff, a book I strongly recommend.

-What I understood is that the most common mistake is to overwipe the plate, but let's start from the beginning.
+I find that the most common mistake is to overwipe the plate, but let's start from the beginning.

-Aside from when I am printing a proof, I always prepare the paper making a damp pack two days ahead of a printing session: I quickly pass the sheets of paper under a tap, then let them drip the excess water and store them in a plastic sleeve inside a bin bag, then I leave it under a board with a book on top.
+Aside from when I am printing a proof, I always prepare the paper a couple of days ahead, making a damp pack: I quickly pass the sheets of paper under a tap, then let them drip the excess water and store them in a plastic sleeve inside a bin bag, then I leave it under a board with a book on top.

 If done well, there is no need to blot the paper before printing: it will be damp but not shiny ( if shiny, it does need blotting before it's used).